TomaszRewak/C-sharp-console-gui-framework/README.md

   <img src="https://github.com/TomaszRewak/C-sharp-console-gui-framework/blob/master/Resources/example.png?raw=true" width=800/>
 </p>

+The example app is not really a playable chess game.
+The board on the left is simply just a grid with some text in it - for display purposes only.
+But of course, with a little bit of code behind, it could be made interactive.

 #### Motivation

 What sets this library apart from other projects that provide similar functionalities, is the fact that the ConsoleGUI framework is fully layout-driven.
 In this regard it’s more like WPF or HTML, than for example Windows Forms.
 You don’t specify exact coordinates at which a given control should reside, but rather let stack panels, dock panels and other layout managers do their work.
 I don’t claim it’s THE right way of doing things, it’s just what my background is.